ccrisc/jpmc-swe/README.md

   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/typescript/typescript-original.svg" alt="typescript" width="40" height="40"/>
 </p>

+Requires node version 18.10.0

 ### Project Purpose
 This project is built to display data for traders.
-It uses perspective to generate a live graph that displays the data feed in a clear and visually appealing way for traders to monitor.
+It uses <a href="https://perspective.finos.org">perspective</a> to generate a live graph that displays the data feed in a clear and visually appealing way for traders to monitor.

 The purpose of the graph is to monitor and determine when a trading opportunity may arise as a result of the temporary weakening of a correlation between two stock prices.
 Given this graph, the trader should be able to quickly and easily notice when the ratio moves too far from the average historical correlation.
 In the first instance, we'll assume that threshold is +/-10% of the 12-month historical average ratio.

 ### Project Structure & Preview